Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Applications: Starobinsky model and JT gravity

 \subsection{Starobinsky model}

 In the gravitational action, higher derivative terms of the form $R^\xi$, where $\xi>3/2$ is a constant and $R$ is the Ricci scalar, lead to inflationary models~\cite{Guth:1980zm, Stelle:1976gc,Stelle:1977ry}.
 The latter turn out to be equivalent to Einstein gravity with a minimally coupled scalar field \cite{Teyssandier:1983zz, Whitt:1984pd, Barrow:1988xh, Barrow:1988xi, Chiba:2003ir}.
-For simplicity, let us review the simplest scenario, originally proposed by Starobinsky \cite{Starobinsky:1980te,Starobinsky:1983zz,Mukhanov:1981xt}, where the Einstein-Hilbert action is supplemented with an $R^2$ term.
+For simplicity, let us review the simplest scenario, originally proposed by Starobinsky \cite{Starobinsky:1980te,Starobinsky:1983zz,Mukhanov:1981xt}, where the Einstein--Hilbert action is supplemented with an $R^2$ term.\footnote{See \Refe{Kouniatalis:2025qfz} for an earlier work on the wavefunction of the universe during inflation.}